gregorisbachtsevanos/gregorisbachtsevanos/README.md

 # Hi there 👋

 Welcome to my GitHub profile!
-I'm Gregoris Bachtsevanos, a passionate developer specializing in front-end web development with a strong foundation in full-stack development and UI/UX design.
-I love creating dynamic, user-friendly web experiences and always seek new ways to push the boundaries of web development.
+I'm Gregoris Bachtsevanos, a passionate developer with expertise in front-end web development and a deep appreciation for back-end development.
+I thrive on building dynamic and efficient web applications, constantly exploring innovative ways to enhance both the user and developer experience.

 ## 🌟 Skills